helm/charts/stable/mcrouter/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Mcrouter chart and their default values.
+The following table lists the configurable parameters of the Mcrouter chart and their default values.

 | Parameter                     | Description                            | Default                                         |
 | ----------------------------- | -------------------------------------- | ----------------------------------------------- |